gatsbyjs/gatsby/docs/blog/2019-05-21-setting-up-yarn-workspaces-for-theme-development/index.md

 Change to each subdirectory and run `yarn init -y` to create a `package.json` for each one.
 Be sure the `name` field in your theme's `package.json` matches the directory name exactly.
-This is currently a limitation of the shadowing feature, not Yarn workspaces.
+This is currently a limitation of Gatsby theme shadowing, not Yarn workspaces.

 Your directory structure should now look like this: